pramitpal/OpenSource_Physical_Design/README.md

   5. Model Generation - The obtained data is fed into the models
   6. Verification - Different checks are performed to ensure the correctness of the characterization

-# Day 3 - Design library cell using Magic Layout and ngspice characterization
+# Day 3 - Using Magic Layout and ngspice characterization create a library cell
   Each Design has an equivalent cell design.
 The Cell Library includes all of the standard cell designs.
 A completely unique cell design that complies with all of the rules can be added to the library.
 To begin, a CMOS inverter is designed in Magic Layout Tool and analysed with NGSPICE.

  ## CMOS Inverter Design using Magic